Skip to Content

 Gold was a precious metal valued for its beauty and its ease with which to work.
 The temple was adorned in gold, so it makes sense that the New Jerusalem is described as being made of gold (Revelation 21:18).

-Yellow and gold are also used to describe fire and fire represents the presence of God and how God refines us.
+Yellow and gold are also used to describe the color of fire and fire represents the presence of God and how God refines us.
 (Deuteronomy 4:24)

 Therefore, yellow represents joy, the presence of God, and God’s anointing, whereas gold represents God’s holiness, divine nature, and His majesty.
 In many churches gold and yellow cloths, clothing, and banners are often used to celebrate the holiest days of the year, which of course are Easter and Christmas.